-Please note: your files will not be ordered until a Records and Information Management representative contacts you.
+Please note: your records will not be ordered until a records and information management representative contacts you and confirms your request details.

 311 Property Information request

-Planning application data is available for purchase.
-Please see the Planning Documents & Records fee schedule for a list of subscriptions available.
-For more information, please contact 311.
+- Planning application reports are available for purchase.
+Please see the Planning Documents & Records fee schedule for a list of available subscriptions.

 Frequently asked questions about property research